The Comprehensive Ransomware Overview

 Of the many types of cybercrime, ransomware is the fastest-growing.
-By the end of 2021, it’s likely that a business will be targeted by a ransomware attack every 11 seconds.
 A ransomware attack could be happening right now, as unaware or negligent employees at any number of companies around the world click links in spam emails or activate macros in malicious documents.
 Their companies’ data will quickly be encrypted, and a ransom of hundreds, thousands, or even millions of dollars will be demanded for the data to be unlocked.

 For cybercriminals, ransomware is a highly profitable endeavor.
 For the victims of ransomware, it’s a costly one.
 Industry analysts predict global ransomware damage costs to reach $20 billion in 2021 – 57 times more than the costs in 2015.

 Ransom money is only one-half of the cost involved.
 There are also the costs associated with downtime, which can bring business operations and revenue generation to a halt.
 With downtime due to ransomware attacks increasing, the related costs are likely to do the same.
 In the third quarter of 2020, downtime was 19 days compared to 12.1 days in the third quarter of 2019.

 Additional costs can be attributed to all the working hours required to restore systems, clean up the damage caused by the attack, and strengthen cybersecurity.

 On average, the cost to recover from ransomware attacks – without paying the ransom – totaled more than $732,520 in the US.
 When the organizations paid, the recovery costs nearly doubled to $1.4 million.